 - When you're building a long-term knowledge workspace, not just querying sources

 You can also use Atlas alongside NotebookLM or Claude.
 Many researchers use NotebookLM for quick source analysis, Claude for deep reasoning, and Atlas for long-term knowledge building.
-Try Atlas free to see how a knowledge workspace compares to conversation-based tools.
+Try Atlas to see how a knowledge workspace compares to conversation-based tools.

 For a broader view of options, see our guide to NotebookLM alternatives.
 If you're exploring Google's full research toolkit, our Google AI tools for research guide covers the entire ecosystem.